Intelligent Transportation Systems (ITS) Development

 The success of ITS in Butte County and adjacent regions is largely dependent upon the participation of the public.
 Because it is the general public that stands to benefit the most from the application of these strategies, we are interested in hearing from you.
 If you have any questions or comments that can help us satisfy our requirement to keep the public apprised of our progress, please call or emailAndy Newsum, BCAG Project Manager, at (530) 809-4616.

 There is a maintenance requirement for the continued application of ITS in the three county region.
 BCAG has assumed the lead role in assuring that the ITS plan is maintained and updated on a three year interval which coincides with the required update timeline for a Regional Transportation Plan (RTP).
 BCAG invites the public to offer input over time at the above noted email address for Andy Newsum.

 The Federal Highway Administration has invested a significant amount of resources into developing documents that are geared to explain what ITS is and the types of projects that fall under the definition of ITS.
 The ITS Joint Program Office Website is the main starting point for everything one may want to know about ITS.

 Another document available online is the Intelligent Transportation Systems Benefits and Costs.
 This document has a good Executive Summary that generally explains the common types of technologies as well as some of the benefits and costs of those technologies.
 Not all of these technologies are those that would necessarily be included in the North Valley Regional Architecture Plan.

-Also available for online viewing is the ITS/Operations Resource Guide.
-This document contains all of the documents, videos, websites, training courses, software tools and points of contact related to innovative transportation operations strategies, such as Intelligent Transportation Systems (ITS).
+Also available for online viewing is the ITS Resource Guide.
+This site contains all of the documents, videos, websites, training courses, software tools and points of contact related to innovative transportation operations strategies, such as Intelligent Transportation Systems (ITS).
 This document may not be quite as useful to the general public.
 However, for our member jurisdictions, it may be a useful guide for strategies that can be pursued within rural and urban areas of Butte County.